rsuchecki/NextflowBioInfoSummer2021/README.md

 ln -s /group/courses01/amsi/singularity ./singularity-images
 ```

-Normaly nextflow would pull the image from  the remote,
+Normally nextflow would pull the image from  the remote,
 but we want to avoid any issues with multiple concurrent pulls in the context of this workshop.

 ### Additional files etc.